 Where,

 Using $g^2 = (g_{a\gamma\gamma} m_a \mathcal{A}_0)^2 = 2 g^2_{a\gamma\gamma} \rho$ and expressing $\omega/2\pi= \nu$, we finally arrive at,

-The projected bounds obtained thus are shown in figure \ref{Sikivie_Bounds} for two starkly different DM density profiles, the caustic ring profile and the isothermal profile.
+The sensitivity estimates obtained thus are shown in figure \ref{Sikivie_Bounds} for two starkly different DM density profiles, the caustic ring profile and the isothermal profile.
 The isothermal model usually proposes a local DM density of around $0.3$ [GeV/cm$^3$] while in the caustic ring model, this value is generally higher because of the earth's proximity to a caustic ring in the Milky Way galaxy \cite{Duffy, caustic2} leading to much stronger bounds.
 As mentioned earlier, the nature of the bounds depends on the DM density profile under consideration.
-For the sake of easy comparison between different cases, we henceforth follow the standard isothermal model as outlined in reference \cite{Arza2019}.
+For the sake of easy comparison between different cases, we henceforth only consider the standard isothermal model and follow the observational framework outlined in reference \cite{Arza2019}.\\

 For rough experimental estimates, we replace $t$ in eq. \eqref{singlepower} with $C R/v_{\perp}$ where $R$ is the detector radius, $v_{\perp}$ is the magnitude of the velocity of the ALP DM perpendicular to the outgoing photon wave and $C$ is an order one number that captures the effect of the configuration of the detector with respect to the DM distribution.
-While our calculations here apply to the situation where both the source of photons and the ALP DM are at rest, the conclusions are not altered significantly if we assume that the ALP DM has a small velocity with respect to the source in some direction.
+While our calculations apply to the situation where both the source of photons and the ALP DM are at rest, the results are not altered significantly if we assume that the ALP DM has a small velocity with respect to the source in some direction.